 Work on a brick oven started during the summer of 2019, using local labourers aided by students who had taken the Bricklaying vocational training.
 The oven was built around a mound of sand using fire bricks and mortar - in the first two pictures below you can see the sand onto which the fire bricks are being built to cover the top of the oven, whilst the third picture shows students mixing the mortar.

 Work on the oven stopped in Oct 2019 as travelling to obtain the necessary parts was too dangerous, but work did progress on the Bake House being built around the Bread Oven.
 In Feb 2020 the parts were obtained, enabling the basic oven to be completed during the summer of 2020.
 Initially bread was baked for the home and church services, but progress was limited by a lack of training.
 Work restarted in 2021 to obtain a barrel to raise the dough, a table to cut the dough, and pans and racks for baking bread.
-Once finished a local baker will be invited to provide training, so they are able to bake their own daily fresh bread as well as sell to the local community, hopefully generating income.
+Now work is finished, a local baker will be invited to provide training, hopefully before the end of 2021, so they are able to bake their own daily fresh bread as well as sell to the local community, hopefully generating income.

 As the 9th anniversary of the Church approached, a big effort was put into completing the building in time for the celebration.
 Everyone helped, including the younger children who chipped away at the floor to make sure it was level.
 In October 2019 the celebration arrived, and following a week of revival meetings including baptisms in the lake, they held a service in the newly finished church.
 The day began at 5.00am with the ladies decorating the Church, and after a four and half hour service ended with a meal they shared together.
 Since then, attendance has steadily grown with up to 400 attending services by the start of 2021.
 The church is now used for weekly services that include much singing, dancing and lively music, as well as being used for school assemblies and a classroom for the Primary Grade 2 children.